Reporting year 2024

 A Progress 8 score of 1.0 means pupils in the group make on average approximately a grade more progress than the national average; a score of -0.5 means they make on average approximately half a grade less progress than average.

 The average Progress 8 score is lower for all key social care groups than for the overall pupil population.
-CLA for at least 12 months perform better than children in other key social care groups and CLA for less than 12 months have the lowest average Progress 8 score of all social care groups.
+CLA for at least 12 months has the highest average Progress 8 score of the key social care groups and CLA less than 12 months has the lowest.

 Destinations

-The most recent Key Stage 4 destination measures follow pupils who were at the end of Key Stage 4 study (GCSE and equivalent qualification) in 2020/21 and reports their destinations in the following academic year (2021/22).
+The most recent Key Stage 4 destination measures follow pupils who were at the end of Key Stage 4 study (GCSE and equivalent qualification) in 2021/22 and reports their destinations in the following academic year (2022/23).
 They show the percentage of pupils going to an education, apprenticeship or employment destination.
-To be counted in a destination, young people have to have sustained participation for a 6 month period in the destination year.
+To be counted in a destination, young people have to have sustained participation for a 6-month period in the destination year.
 Further details are provided in the methodology document that accompanies the Key Stage 4 destination measures statistical release.

-The percentages for the social care groups are much less than the overall pupil population figures published in the Key Stage 4 destination measures statistical release.
-However, it should be noted that the figures in this outcomes release include additional institutions, so they are not directly comparable.
+The percentages for the social care groups are much less than the overall pupil population percentages published in the Key Stage 4 destination measures statistical release.
+However, it should be noted that the percentages in this outcomes release include additional institutions, so they are not directly comparable.
 For example, other institutions include: independent schools, independent special schools and secure units.

-The percentage of Key Stage 4 leavers in sustained education decreased for all the key social care groups since 2020/21 and remained the most common destination.
-CLA for at least 12 months were had the highest proportion in sustained education (72%), while CPPO had the lowest (53%).
-The percentage of those in sustained employment increased in all the key social care groups.
+The percentage of Key Stage 4 leavers in sustained education decreased slightly for most of the key social care groups and was stable for CPPO comparing leavers in 2021/22 with those in 2020/21.
+Sustained education remained the most common destination.
+CLA for at least 12 months have the highest percentage in sustained education (71%), while CPPO have the lowest (53%).
+The percentage of those in sustained employment decreased slightly for CPPO and increased for CLA less than 12 months whereas the other key social care groups remained stable.

 Absence